lupyuen/lupyuen.github.io/src/bisect.md

 _Can we use Git Bisect with Real Hardware?
 On an Actual NuttX Device?_

-Yep sure Git Bisect will work with any NuttX Device that can be __controlled by a script__!
+Yep sure Git Bisect will work with any NuttX Device that can be __controlled by a script__.

 For Example: __SG2000 RISC-V SBC__ has a script for Building NuttX and Booting via TFTP (which can talk to Git Bisect)